-The mission of the Public Appointments Secretariat is to ensure that the most qualified men and women having the highest personal and professional integrity serve the public on the Province's classified agencies and non-classified entities.
+The mission of the Public Appointments Secretariat is to ensure that the most qualified men and women having the highest personal and professional integrity serve the public on the Province's provincial agencies and other entities.
 Persons selected to serve must reflect the true face of Ontario in terms of diversity and regional representation.

-The government has committed itself to a more open and transparent system for filling the positions on the Province's classified agencies and non-classified entities.
-Through this web site all Ontarians have an up to date and accurate picture of the vacancies and the timetable for filling them.
+The government has committed itself to a more open and transparent system for filling the positions on the Province's provincial agencies and other entities.
+Through this website all Ontarians have an up to date and accurate picture of the vacancies and the timetable for filling them.

-Ontario's classified agencies and non-classified entities are responsible for overseeing, managing and regulating a wide variety of important functions.
+Ontario's provincial agencies and other entities are responsible for overseeing, managing and regulating a wide variety of important functions.
 In order to fulfill their mandates, the government has a responsibility to ensure that these agencies are made up of members who are qualified to do the job.
 We must also ensure that these persons are representative of all segments of Ontario society.